CrimpyCode/CrimpyCode/README.md

 ### Hi there 👋

+- 🌱 I’m currently learning Javascript
+- 📫 How to reach me: wsung88@gmail.com
+- ⚡ Fun fact: I like to play golf and rock climb

 <!--
 **CrimpyCode/CrimpyCode** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.